 The building was erected in 1893-96 as the Supreme Court.
 Behind a Classicist facade, visitors are amazed to find wonderful neo-Renaissance spaces.
 It is a must for non-museum fans as well.

 The permanent exhibitions show Hungarian folklore art, folklore customs and craftsmanship.

-HUNGARIAN NATIONAL GALLERY (Magyar Nemzeti Galéria, I., Szent György tér)
+HUNGARIAN NATIONAL GALLERY (Magyar Nemzeti Galéria)

+I., Szent György tér

 The museum, showing Hungarian fine art from the 10th c. to the present day, is housed in the central part of the former royal residence.